azsk/AzTS-docs/Control coverage/Feature/FrontDoor.md

 	You can configure WAF Policy on Front Door using below BRS:<br/>
 	 [Remediate-ConfigureWAFPolicyForFrontDoor](../../Scripts/RemediationScripts/Remediate-ConfigureWAFPolicyForFrontDoor.ps1) <br/>
+	 <b>Disclaimer: Rollback for above remediation is not available, Once WAF Configured on Front Door can only be disabled from Azure Portal. </b><br/>

 	 You can enable State of WAF Policy configured on Front Door using below BRS:  <br/>
 	 [Remediate-EnableWAFPolicyForFrontDoor](../../Scripts/RemediationScripts/Remediate-EnableWAFPolicyForFrontDoor.ps1) <br/>
 	 You can enable Prevention Mode on WAF Policy configured on Front Door using below BRS:  <br/>